kojiynet/k-gsl-compilation-tool/README.md

 ### Option `-S`: Source file directory

-You should specify the source file directory, which is usually the one named `gsl-2.6` for GSL ver.
+You should specify the source file directory, which is usually named `gsl-2.6` for GSL ver.
 2.6.
 `kgslb.exe` will use the information written in `Makefile.am` files in the source file directory and the subdirectories.

 You should speficy the source file directory like below: